-While we can’t exactly predict the future, having a clear and detailed risk management plan is a useful tool to support decision making in the face of uncertainty.
-A risk management plan helps you assess the impact of project risks and understand the potential outcomes of your decisions.
+A clear and detailed risk management plan helps you assess the impact of project risks and understand the potential outcomes of your decisions.
+It can be a useful tool to support decision making in the face of uncertainty.

-Read on to learn how you can avoid these mistakes on your projects.
+Read on to learn how you can avoid these mistakes for your projects.

 What Is A Risk Management Plan?

-A risk management plan, or RMP, is a document describing how your project team will monitor and respond to unexpected or uncertain events that could impact the project.
+A risk management plan, or RMP, is a document describing how your project team will monitor and respond to risks, issues, or other unexpected or uncertain events that could impact the project.

 The risk management plan:

-- analyzes the risks that exist in your organization or project
+- analyzes the potential risks that exist in your organization or project

 - identifies how you will respond to those risks if they arise